hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [14:29:54](#16171145941403qkNJJ:gitter.im) <hiiamboris (NOT THIS ONE)>:
 If you have a design for such functions, nobody will write them better than yourself.
 I did some experiment in the field some time ago: https://github.com/hiiamboris/red-pure-fun But that was for fun, and I wasn't an expert back then, and I never used it because it's much slower.
 IIRC the biggest problem was that I had to change the evaluation rules, and that means writing an interpreter within an interpreter.
-And that isn't going to be fast í ½í¸‰
+And that isn't going to be fast ğŸ˜‰

 [14:32:43](#16171147631406VttdS:gitter.im) <9214 (Vladimir Vasilyev)>:
 @snotbubble it's a GCC error, not a Red-generated one.
 It happens when there's a buffer overflow and native stack content gets overwritten.